yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 ### Software Upload to the board:

-The board contains the usual ESP32 reset and upload circuitry which makes automatic uploading new software to the board with your IDE a breeze.
+Uploading new software to the board with your IDE normally is a breeze.
+Select the correct COM port and upload the program.

-However, with brandnew and previously unflashed boards the upload might fail and you will only see the following after powering up the board:
+However, every now and then an upload might fail and you see this:
 ```
 ESP-ROM:esp32s3-20210327
 23:10:07.248 > Build:Mar 27 2021